Making That First Job a Good Experience for Your Teen

 Make sure he knows exactly what’s expected of him.

-Consider being open about learning and attention issues.
+Consider being open about learning and thinking differences.

 Tell your teen that his employer is required by law to keep this information confidential.
 Encourage him to talk to the employer about strategies that will help him to do his job well.